-141. The Citizenship Investigation Provisions established by HB 2492, particularly the vague standard "information that the applicant is not a United States citizen," create a high risk of erroneous deprivation, first, for the reasons described above in Count One and second, because accurately matching two or more sets of data across different databases, particularly those not designed to interact, is a difficult enterprise.
-Jurisdictions that have attempted such matching schemes have struggled not only with stale data but also to ensure that the person who is assertedly the voter found on a database is in fact the individual on the voter list and not another individual who shares some personal information with the voter.

-142. While notice is given to registration applicants who are "matched" to information indicating they are not U.S. citizens, HB 2492 fails to give these individuals an opportunity to affirm their citizenship or even to submit DPOC prior to the rejection and reflexively refers the applicant to law enforcement for investigation.
+- 140. The Citizenship Investigation Provisions established by HB 2492, particularly the vague standard "information that the applicant is not a United States citizen," create a high risk of erroneous deprivation, first, for the reasons described above in Count One and second, because accurately matching two or more sets of data across different databases, particularly those not designed to interact, is a difficult enterprise.
+Jurisdictions that have attempted such matching schemes have struggled not only with stale data but also to ensure that the person who is assertedly the voter found on a database is in fact the individual on the voter list and not another individual who shares some personal information with the voter. - 141.
+While notice is given to registration applicants who are "matched" to information indicating they are not U.S. citizens, HB 2492 fails to give these individuals an reflexively refers the applicant to law enforcement for investigation.
 Ariz.
 Rev. Stat. § 16-121.01(E), as amended by 2022 Ariz.
 Sess.
 Laws, ch.
 99 § 4 ("If the county recorder or other officer in charge of elections matches the applicant with information that the applicant is not a United States citizen, the county recorder or other officer in charge of elections shall reject the application, notify the applicant that the application was rejected because the applicant is not a United States citizen and forward the application to the county attorney and Attorney General for investigation.").